Definition

 What is DHCP (Dynamic Host Configuration Protocol)?

-DHCP (Dynamic Host Configuration Protocol) is a network management protocol used to dynamically assign an IP address to any device, or node, on a network so it can communicate using IP.
-DHCP automates and centrally manages these configurations rather than requiring network administrators to manually assign IP addresses to all network devices.
-DHCP can be implemented on small local networks, as well as large enterprise networks.
+DHCP (Dynamic Host Configuration Protocol) is a network management protocol used to dynamically assign an Internet Protocol (IP) address to any device on a network so it can communicate.
+DHCP automates and centrally manages these configurations rather than requiring network administrators to assign IP addresses manually to all network devices.
+Small local networks and large enterprise networks can both implement DHCP.

-DHCP assigns new IP addresses in each location when devices are moved from place to place, which means network administrators do not have to manually configure each device with a valid IP address or reconfigure the device with a new IP address if it moves to a new location on the network.
+DHCP assigns new IP addresses in each location when devices move to a new location on the network.
+This means network administrators don't have to manually configure each device with a valid IP address or reconfigure the device with a new IP address if it moves to a new location.

-Versions of DHCP are available for use in IP version 4 (IPv4) and IP version 6 (IPv6).
+Versions of DHCP are available for IPv4 and IPv6.
 IPv6 became an industry standard in 2017 -- nearly 20 years after its specifications were first published.
-While the adoption rate of IPv6 was slow, more than 29% of Google users were making inquiries using IPv6 by July 2019.
+While the IPv6 adoption rate was initially slow, 48% of Google users made inquiries using IPv6 as of April 2025.

 How DHCP works

-DHCP is a client-server protocol in which servers manage a pool of unique IP addresses, as well as information about client configuration parameters.
-The servers then assign addresses out of those address pools.
-DHCP-enabled clients send a request to the DHCP server whenever they connect to a network.
+DHCP is a client-server protocol.
+Servers manage a pool of unique IP addresses and information about client configuration parameters.
+The servers assign addresses from those address pools.
+DHCP-enabled clients send requests to the DHCP server when they connect to a network.

-Clients configured with DHCP broadcast a request to the DHCP server and request network configuration information for the local network to which they're attached.
-A client typically broadcasts a query for this information immediately after booting up.
+Clients configured with DHCP can broadcast requests for their local network's configuration information to the DHCP server.
+A client typically broadcasts this query immediately after booting up.
 The DHCP server responds to the client request by providing IP configuration information previously specified by a network administrator.
-This includes a specific IP address, as well as a time period -- also called a lease -- for which the allocation is valid.
+This includes a specific IP address and a lease -- the time the allocation is valid.

-When refreshing an address assignment, a DHCP client requests the same parameters, but the DHCP server may assign a new IP address based on policies set by administrators.
-DHCP clients can also be configured on an Ethernet interface.
+A DHCP client requests the same parameters when it refreshes its address assignment.
+However, the DHCP server might assign a new IP address based on policies set by administrators.
+It's also possible to configure DHCP clients on an Ethernet interface.

 A DHCP server manages a record of all the IP addresses it allocates to network nodes.
-If a node is relocated in the network, the server identifies it using its media access control (MAC) address, which prevents the accidental configuration of multiple devices with the same IP address.
+The server identifies a relocated node using its media access control address.
+This prevents the accidental configuration of multiple devices with the same IP address.
 Configuring a DHCP server also requires the creation of a configuration file, which stores network information for clients.

-DHCP is not a routable protocol, nor is it a secure one.
-DHCP is limited to a specific local area network, which means a single DHCP server per LAN is adequate -- or two servers for use in case of a failover.
+DHCP is not a routable protocol.
+It's limited to a specific local area network, which means a single DHCP server per LAN is adequate.
+However, it might be beneficial to use two servers in case of a failover.
 Larger networks might have a wide area network (WAN) that contains multiple individual locations.
-Depending on the connections between these points and the number of clients in each location, multiple DHCP servers can be set up to handle the distribution of addresses.
+Depending on the connections between these points and the number of clients per location, teams can set up multiple DHCP servers to handle address distribution.
+Users can work with a command line as they manage numerous DHCP servers or DHCP servers in a WAN.
+Users should recognize that starting, stopping and restarting can affect how the daemon runs.

-If network administrators want a DHCP server to provide addressing to multiple subnets on a given network, they must configure DHCP relay services located on interconnecting routers that DHCP requests have to cross.
+If network administrators want a DHCP server to provide addressing to multiple subnets on a network, they must configure DHCP relay services located on interconnecting routers that DHCP requests must cross.
 These agents relay messages between DHCP clients and servers located on different subnets.

 Components of DHCP

-The DHCP server -- typically either a server or router -- is a networked device that runs on the DHCP service.
-The DHCP server holds IP addresses, as well as related information pertaining to configuration.
+• DHCP server.
+This is a network device -- typically either a server or router -- that runs on the DHCP service.
+The DHCP server holds IP addresses and related configuration information.

-The DHCP client is a device -- such as a computer or phone -- that connects to a network and communicates with a DHCP server.
+• DHCP client.
+This is a device, such as a computer or phone, that connects to a network and communicates with a DHCP server.

-The DHCP relay manages requests between DHCP clients and servers.
-Typically, relays are used when an organization has to handle large or complex networks.
+• DHCP relay.
+The relay manages requests between DHCP clients and servers.
+Typically, organizations use relays when they have large or complex networks.

 Other components include the IP address pool, subnet, lease and DHCP communications protocol.